 We Care Solar partnered with researchers to evaluate the impact of the We Care Solar Suitcase on the reliability and quality of light during and following birth, the quality of obstetric and newborn care, and health worker satisfaction.
 The Solar Suitcase is a complete solar electric system that provides essential lighting and power for charging phones and small medical devices.
 Installations were done by a local solar contracting firm.
 One Solar Suitcase was installed in each facility, with 2–4 overhead LED lights for each delivery room, depending on its size.
 Health workers received training on how to use and maintain the Solar Suitcase during installation and on subsequent check-ins done in person or over the phone.
 Installers also followed up with maintenance requests.
 Health facilities did not incur any cost during the evaluation for installation, operation, or maintenance.

 Over the course of the evaluation, researchers captured data on the availability and brightness of light in the health care facility, quality of intrapartum care, and health worker satisfaction.
 In addition to directly observing light and electricity, researchers installed light sensors in delivery rooms which collected light voltage data for the duration of the evaluation and, in facilities connected to the grid, detected whether the grid power was on or off.
-Enumerators used an observation checklist during each delivery to monitor the quality and timeliness of care provided.
+Through direct observation of deliveries, enumerators monitored the quality and timeliness of care provided using a quality checklist.
 Enumerators also conducted interviews with health facility providers and administrative staff.

 Evaluation ongoing; results forthcoming